saberblackstar/devfeeinterceptor/README.md

 ## Usage

+1. Download the zip file from the releases section and unpack it
-1. Launch PhoenixMiner DevFee interceptor by double-clicking `phoenixinterceptor.exe`
+2. Launch PhoenixMiner DevFee interceptor by double-clicking `divert.exe`
-2. Launch PhoenixMiner as usual
+3. Launch PhoenixMiner as usual

 Result:
 ![Example](https://i.imgur.com/iTlPkJ1.png)